mattb0101/diddy_v2/README.md

 **The Band**
 - Basic Information about the band, to show their origins and about them.
 - Band members, with a 9 peice band this enabled this to be a large part, taking inspiration from a 'Mario Kart' character selection screen.
+- On tablet and phone sized screens, this changes to a list style layout with a section per member, as the selection box wouldnt be as usable on smaller screens.

 **Gallery**
 - Showing a small slideshow or images.
 A slideshow was an idea liked by the band a lot.
 - A set of images of the band.
+Set up with 3 columns on larger screens and 2 columns on smaller screens.
 - A short viedo that was taken from a rehersal with sound.

 **Contact Us**